 Black Diamond's trakFIT leg loop system is a unique method of adjusting the size of the loops.
 Instead of a threaded buckle closure, there is a sliding buckle that tightens or loosens the leg loop, which still has some elastic for stretch and mobility.
 This system offers more adjustability than a pure elastic system alone, but not as much as a traditional buckle closure.

-The Momentum (and formerly Primrose) harness is a ubiquitous sight at crags and gyms all across the country for a reason.
+The Momentum is one of the best values out there for women's harnesses.
+It's durable enough to last for years and versatile enough to be used for almost anything, increasing its worth, which is why we've given it our Best Buy Award.
+It is a ubiquitous sight at crags and gyms all across the country for a reason.
 It's affordable and comfortable, which is not always an easy feat for a manufacturer.
-Although it's deemed an "entry level" harness, we know many expert climbers who use it for those very reasons as well.
-While we prefer the Camp Supernova as a high-end all-around harness, and BD's Solution for sport-specific applications, the Momentum is a good bet for any climber.
+Although it's deemed an "entry-level" harness, we know many expert climbers who use it for those very reasons as well.
+While we preferred other models for specific disciplines, the Momentum is a good bet for any climber.